TITLE: Captain America: The First Avenger

-RUN TIME: 112 min
+RUN TIME: 125 minutes

 By Seth Miller

-Staff Writer, Part-Time Ninja
+Staff Writer, Part-time Ninja